 release, more or less.

-song of an album.
+first song of an album.
 It feels more like a B-Side from one of the singles.
-This song features the trademark Venom sound, traveling
+This song features the trademark Venom sound,

-on demon wings with a mighty roar, incinerating all in its path.
-Mantas really shines as his lead solos are much more complex
+traveling on demon wings with a mighty roar, incinerating all in its path.
+Mantas really shines as his lead solos are much